 I guess the best way to compare this issue is to compare it to driving with a lot of other folks on a 10-lane highway that needs to be converted to a 1-lane freeway.
 A traffic jam will occur!
-Most of the time after retrying it 10 times, your car will have switched lanes to the 1 lane freeway, and you are on your way again!.
+Most of the time after retrying it 10 times or maybe some more, your car will have switched lanes to the 1 lane freeway, and you are on your way again!

 When receiving the OOBEAADV10 error during Autopilot, don’t panic!
 Just get yourself a cup of coffee and retry, retry and retry!